 A risk assessment should occur as soon as possible after the disclosure has been assessed as being a protected disclosure under the Act.
 The Risk Assessment Template at Attachment 2 should be completed by the Principal Officer or Public Interest Disclosure Officer and any appropriate risk mitigation action required be implemented.
-A single assessment can be made of all relevant risks,or you may prefer to undertake separate assessments of the different risks relating to a particular disclosure, such as the risks to the discloser, the subject of the disclosure, any witnesses, or the CoL. The discloser is usually the most able to identify potential reprisal risks, so input should be sought from the discloser and the Welfare Manager in completing the risk assessment.
+A single assessment can be made of all relevant risks, or you may prefer to undertake separate assessments of the different risks relating to a particular disclosure, such as the risks to the discloser, the subject of the disclosure, any witnesses, or the CoL. The discloser is usually the most able to identify potential reprisal risks, assessment.
 All reasonable steps to reduce risks of reprisal to the discloser should be taken.